bohdan0/SpaceWar/README.md

      └─ Star
 ```

 **Game** class holds game state and handles moving logic for each object on the screen.
 There are 4 different types of moving objects: player ship, enemy ship, bullet and star.
-For dynamic gameplay I used HTML canvas element and JavaScript audio objects.
+For dynamic gameplay I used HTML canvas element and JavaScript Audio objects.

 **GameView** class is responsible for game animation and listening for user input.
 For re-drawing objects I used `window.requestAnimationFrame()` function, which renders each object about 60 times per second.